entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/ecr-deploy-use-plugin-and-mfe-without-bundle.md

 > **Note**
 >
 > As of Entando 6.3 your Entando application will include a keycloak-auth fragment by default that will inject the token
 > and connection to Keycloak that your microfrontends need to invoke protected APIs.
-You can see this token at `UX Patterns -> Fragments` in the
+You can see this token at `Components → UX Fragments` in the
 > App Builder and search for keycloak-auth.

 8. If you're creating a new page from scratch or your page is missing the Keycloak fragment you can add it with this freemarker snippet